SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_market.md

 - **Name**: Converted.
 The fiber node name.

-  This is the node status table index converted to ASCII format.
+  This is the Node Status table index converted to ASCII characters.

   Node Status table OID: 1.3.6.1.4.1.4491.2.1.20.1.12.

 - **Number CM**: Calculated.
-The total number of CMs in the level.
+The number of CMs in the level.

-  This is the sum of the number of CMs from the node segments.
+  This is the sum of the number of CMs from node segments.

 - **Number CM Offline**: Calculated.
-The total number of offline CMs from the node segments in the level.
+The number of CMs that are offline in the level.

   This is the sum of the number of offline CMs from node segments.

 - **DS QAM Utilization**: Calculated.
 The DS QAM utilization of the fiber node.

-  This is the average of the DS QAM utilization of the node segments of the fiber node.
+  This is the sum of the DS QAM utilization of the fiber node from the node segments.

 - **US QAM Utilization**: Calculated.
 The US QAM utilization of the fiber node.

-  This is the average of the US QAM utilization of the node segments of the fiber node.
+  This is the sum of the US QAM utilization of the fiber node from the node segments.

 - **DS OFDM Utilization**: Calculated.
 The DS OFDM utilization of the fiber node.

-  This is the average of the DS OFDM utilization of the node segments of the fiber node.
+  This is the sum of the DS OFDM utilization of the fiber node from the node segments.

 - **US OFDMA Utilization**: Calculated.
 The US OFDMA utilization of the fiber node.

-  This is the average of the US OFDMA utilization of the node segments of the fiber node.
+  This is the sum of the US OFDMA utilization of the fiber node from the node segments.

 - **Number RPD**: Calculated.
-The number of RPDs using the fiber node.
+The number of RPDs utilizing the fiber node.

   This is the sum of the number of node segments associated with the fiber node ID.